darkorsa/cordo/README.md

 ### Routes

-Route definitons are located at `app/[PackageName]/UI/Http/routes.php`.
+Route definitons should be located at `app/[PackageName]/UI/Http/Route/[PackageName]Routes.php` file.
+Routes loader class should inherit from abstract class `System\Application\Service\Register\RoutesRegister`.

 Routing is done with use of [FastRoute](https://github.com/nikic/FastRoute) but modified allowing to use per route `Middlewares`.